Shreeyaa14/Automated-Resume-Summarizer-Scorer-and-Filtration-in-Job-Application-Webpage/README.md

-# Automated Resume Summarizer, Scorer and Filtration in Job Application Webpage
+# AI-based Automated Resume Summarizer, Scorer and Filtration in Job Application Webpage

-**Overview**
 This project is a web-based recruitment system that automates resume collection, filtration, and candidate scoring through an integrated job applicant website, AI-based resume analysis, and an admin dashboard for HR.
 It helps recruiters efficiently shortlist candidates by reducing manual resume screening.

 **Features**